jamiewessels/nf-take-home/README.md

     <img src="images/delta_scores_hist.png" width='500'/>
 </p>

 The graph below, although busy, shows some interesting trends.
 The change in scores are plotted against the number of visits and are colored by score.
-Scores that required futher evaluation (score >= 10) are colored in a darker shade of blue than scores that were below the 10 point threshold.
+Scores that required further evaluation (score >= 10) are colored in a darker shade of blue than scores that were below the 10 point threshold.

 <p align="center">